Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Some theoretical considerations on the utility of the generalized reflectivity for interpretation.

-$\mathbf{a}_{stack}$ is computable through eq. (\ref{eq:a_stack}) through knowledge of the propagation directions of the source and receiver wavefields.
+$\mathbf{e}_{average}$, eq. (\ref{eq:a_stack}), is computable through knowledge of the propagation directions of the source and receiver wavefields.
 The $constant$ can be computed by imposing that $\delta c_{bl}(\mathbf{r})$ is null at the earth's surface.
-This illustrates that the interpretation of more information than that associated with reflectors is possible by our considerations.
+Thus the interpretation of more information than that associated with reflectors is theoretically possible by generalized reflectivity considerations.